AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 2.md

 In this context, the eigenvalues are independent of the external inputs, meaning the timestep is independent of the input.
 The same holds for the independence of the initial condition.

+>[!Important]
+>We want the numerical scale to be smaller than the smallest system scale (i.e. smallest eigenvalue)

 # One-sided coupled reservoirs